Meeting with three corporate foundation leaders – What impact?

 © Plastic Odyssey

-A shipping to share low-tech and open-source plastic recycling technologies
+An expedition to share low-tech and open-source plastic recycling technologies

-For 3 years, he will successively travel the coasts of Africa, Latin America, and Asia to raise awareness of plastic pollution in the oceans, encourage the reduction of plastic and its recycling and transform plastic waste into resources.
+For 3 years, he will successively travel the coasts of Africa, Latin America, and Asia to raise awareness of plastic pollution in the oceans, encourage the reduction of plastic and its recycling, and transform plastic waste into resources.

 The fight against plastic pollution is a concern that Crédit Agricole shares with Plastic Odyssey.
 The Group was already a partner of Plastic Odyssey in 2018, during the prototyping phase of the project.
-Crédit Agricole, via 16 entities (1), is continuing this commitment by supporting Plastic Odyssey’s approach with € 1.2 million over 5 years.
-The support provided for this expedition is in line with the Societal Project of the Crédit Agricole Group.
+Crédit Agricole, through 16 entities(1), is continuing this commitment by supporting Plastic Odyssey's initiative with €1.2 million over 5 years.
+The support provided for this expedition is in line with the Crédit Agricole Group's Social Project.

 ___________________________________________